taqtiqa-mark/jlenv-update/README.md

-# jlenv-each: Update jlenv and all installed plugins
+# jlenv-update: Update jlenv and all installed plugins

 This [jlenv](http://jlenv.github.io/jlenv) plugin adds the `jlenv update` command that updates jlenv and all installed plugins.